andrejarmen751/myshell/README.md

 ### Powershell:

 Once done the bash configuration, if you have "pwsh" installed, automatically will set the $PROFILE for powershell - $HOME/.config/powershell/Microsoft.PowerShell_profile.ps1

 If you want to use this profile from Windows:

 1. Install WSL2 distro
 2. Edit $PROFILE (ex: code $PROFILE, from a powershell terminal) with content from content core/shells/pwsh/Microsoft.PowerShell_profile.ps1

 Remember to set the value for section "VARIABLE DECLARATION":
 - $global:distro=xxx
 - $global:project_path=xxx (relative path from $HOME)

-## Project details:

-Two main sections:
-- Core: Files for managing shell profile
-- Modules: Section for tools

-### Core

-Core files:
-core/session (called if exists on .bashrc/zshrc file) .var - To create variables for sensitive data like domains into scripts.
-Added in .gitignore.
-.aliases - Enable aliases.

-- shell variable session
-- some scripts create random files on /tmp (this random files are removed after the script is done)
-- .gitattributes to control LF/CRLF format
-- jobs loaded to track public ip change and user shell init
-- main functions loaded for other scripts and user shell:
-    - colors: possibility to user colors
-    - crlf_to_lf: convert all files from current path and recursive except files like .ps1, .psm1, binaries ...
-    - genera_password: create random strings based on a criteria
-    - script_path: gets the "$0" value for running script

-### Modules

-- Help
-- cloud
-- Docker
-- k8s
-- ssh
-- bw
-- John
-- Utils